 Just like hotels and airlines change their programs, banks often change the benefits and offers on any specific credit card.

-For several years, one of my favorite hotel credit card benefits was the IHG free anniversary night that could be used at any IHG hotel around the world.
-A few years ago, I redeemed this free night for a priceless vacation in an overwater bungalow at the InterContinental Bora Bora Thalasso Resort & Spa for my birthday – a hotel that retails at well over $1000 a night or 70,000 IHG points.
+For several years, one of my favorite hotel credit card benefits was the IHG reward anniversary night that could be used at any IHG hotel around the world.
+A few years ago, I redeemed this night for a priceless vacation in an overwater bungalow at the InterContinental Bora Bora Thalasso Resort & Spa for my birthday – a hotel that retails at well over $1000 a night or 70,000 IHG points.

 If there is a benefit that your card offers, it’s always best to take advantage of it now.
 The terms and conditions always say that nothing is forever.